papasnippy/react-bolivianite-grid/src-docs/src/articles/api/headers.md

     }
 ): HeaderRepository
 ```
-Return new immutable repository with resized headers.
+Returns new immutable repository with resized headers.
-- `list` property must contain array of [IHeader](#IHeader) that needs to be resized.
+- `headers` property must contain array of [IHeader](#IHeader) that needs to be resized.
-- Optional [HeaderClampFunction](#HeaderClampFunction) used to limit header new size.
+- Optional [HeaderClampFunction](#HeaderClampFunction) used to limit header's new size.
 - Optional [HeaderResizeBehavior](#HeaderResizeBehavior) defines how header will be resized.
 This affects autosizing behavior.

 ## Types